• Skip to primary navigation

 *I do not use your email for anything else other than adding you to my blog subscription list which you can opt out of at any time.

-• No-bake almond oat bars are crammed full of delicious healthy oats, almonds, almond butter and honey.
-Easily portable, they’re a guaranteed energy boost just when you need it most.
+Crammed full of healthy wholegrain oats, almonds, almond butter and honey.
+These simple, easy no-bake bars are a guaranteed energy boost just when you need it most.

 Pecan Nut Biscuit Bars